qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 ![CLIP model](/articles_data/food-discovery-demo/negated-vector.png)

 Food Discovery Demo [implements that trick](https://github.com/qdrant/demo-food-discovery/blob/6b49e11cfbd6412637d527cdd62fe9b9f74ac699/backend/discovery.py#L122) by calling Qdrant twice.
-First of all we use the [Scroll API](https://qdrant.tech/documentation/concepts/points/#scroll-points) to find the disliked items, and then calculate a negated mean of all their vectors.
-That allows using the [Search Groups API](https://qdrant.tech/documentation/concepts/search/#search-groups) to find the nearest neighbors of the negated mean vector and we are there!
+Initially, we use the [Scroll API](https://qdrant.tech/documentation/concepts/points/#scroll-points) to find disliked items, and then calculate a negated mean of all their vectors.
+That allows using the [Search Groups API](https://qdrant.tech/documentation/concepts/search/#search-groups) to find the nearest neighbors of the negated mean vector.

 ```python
 import numpy as np